Nexen Aria AH7 review

-As a highly ambitious tire manufacturer, Nexen aims to get into the top 10 list of worldwide tire makers.
-With their latest statement about the Nexen Aria AH7 tire being a quiet, precision-performing touring tire with the longest treadwear warranty in its class, our team had to investigate.
+Nexen, a highly ambitious tire manufacturer, is determined to secure a spot in the top 10 list of worldwide tire makers.
+Their latest offering, the Nexen Aria AH7 tire, claims to be a quiet and precision-performing touring tire with the longest treadwear warranty in its class.
+Intrigued by this bold statement, our team embarked on an investigation.

 You can’t get to know the tire’s value without going over the technologies used in production, and this Nexen set comes with quite a few interesting additions.
 Here’s what you should know about the Aria AH7 tires: